1990 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 A new era arrived at the network for 1990.
 Lou Palmer and the Speedway management parted ways.
 Bob Jenkins, a veteran on the crew as a turn reporter, as well as his work on ESPN, was named the new chief announcer and newest Voice of the 500.

 Brian Hammons, who previously worked as a pit reporter on the ABC-TV crew, moved over to the radio network for 1990.
 Bob Lamey moved from turn two to the turn four position (vacated by Jenkins), and would remain there until 2000.
 For 1990, the reporting location in turn four was slightly shifted down the track, closer to the exit of the turn.
 Newcomer Gary Lee took over turn two, still positioned atop Turn Two Suites.

 Longtime broadcast member Ron Carrell, who debuted in 1965 and served as both a turn reporter and pit reporter over the years, would make his final appearance on the crew in 1990.
 Carrell would die at the age of 75 on the morning of the 2012 race.

-Johnny Rutherford failed to qualify for the race again, and returned to serve as "driver expert".
+For the second year in a row, Johnny Rutherford failed to qualify for the race.
+As he did in 1989, he joined the radio crew as "driver expert".
 Bob Forbes conducted the winner's interview in victory lane.
-One of the first changes Jenkins made to the broadcast was to eliminate commentary and reporting during the pre-race ceremonies.
+One of the first noticeable changes Jenkins made to the broadcast was to eliminate commentary and reporting during the pre-race ceremonies.
 During the pre-race, the broadcast would instead simulcast the Speedway's public address system (Tom Carnegie, Jim Phillipe, John Totten, and Dave Calabro).

 Luke Walton, who was a longtime fixture of the radio network, had only served in a limited pre-race role from 1983 to 1988.
 He was not part of the crew in 1989 nor 1990.
 Three weeks after the 1990 race, on June 18, 1990, Walton died at the age of 83.